HemangVora/locol/bot/README.md

 - Provide detailed reports on user activity metrics
 - Answer questions about user profiles using AI
 - Integrate with the Locol web application's API
+- Process community tasks like Farcaster raids and on-chain transactions

 ## Commands